Brainstorming

 Preparations:

-Prepare the central theme of the session.
+Prepare the central theme of the session in advance.

 Online adaption: